whauf/DS2022_FInal_Project_TGC4MZ/README.md

   Cloud (Azure): We deployed a containerized service using the azure Container apps.

-  API/Webservices: We ran a https api that can accpet user inputs/ouputs that can run both locally and on cloud.
+  API/Webservices: We ran a https api that can accept user inputs/outputs that can run both locally and on cloud.

   Github: managing the workflow codebase using git workflows.

  DATA:
-   PreFlop hand ranges (Data/ranges/*json): this proves categorized hand groups, JSON, ~5 KB tota
+   PreFlop hand ranges (Data/ranges/*json): this proves categorized hand groups, JSON, ~5 KB total

-   Simulation assets(random/*tests/*): Used for equity testing and oppenent range, JSON plus Python scripts used, simulation < 10 KB
+   Simulation assets(random/*tests/*): Used for equity testing and opponent range, JSON plus Python scripts used, simulation < 10 KB

   Card images: Local image used for display and testing, PNG/JPG used, < 100 KB

   There were not external datasets used.
-All the game logic was programmated generated.
+All the game logic was programmed generated.

 MODELS:
   eval7 Poker engine: Computes card equity, hand strength, and simulates outcomes using Monte-Carlo permutation.
 Used python, MIT License

   Custom preflop decision model: Uses grouping logic + equity simulation to recommend fold/call/raise.
-Uses pyhtong, self devolped
+Uses python, self developed

   Range loader: Cleans card inputs, validates rank/suit, loads JSON range files.
-It uses python, self devloped
+It uses python, self developed

   Equity Simulation: Runs random opponent simulations to estimate win probability.
 Uses a mix of eval7 backend and python, MIT with a mix of self development

 SERVICES:

-  FastAPI on the backend: Rproved rest for endpoints: hand input, equity, calculations, preflop advice
+  FastAPI on the backend: Reproved rest for endpoints: hand input, equity, calculations, preflop advice

-  Azure Container Apps:Cloud deployment environment for the containerized API
+  Azure Container Apps: Cloud deployment environment for the containerized API

   Azure Container Registry (ACR): Stores Docker image (poker-advisor:v1) built from project Dockerfile